aimeertaylor/paneljudge/README.md

 At present, we do not consider model misspecification; we do not account for uncertainty around input allele frequency estimates; we do not consider relatedness between pairs of haploid genotypes simulated using different allele frequencies; we do not account for marker drop-out (markers that fail to produce useful data, e.g. because they a monomorphic).
 Otherwise stated, at present, the performance of a panel is judged in its most favourable light; it will likely perform less well in reality.

 The package is very minimal.
 To see its full range of capabilities, simply load and attach **paneljudge**, then read the **paneljudge** vignette (see code below).
-You can also follow the example analysis stored in https://github.com/artaylor85/paneljudge/tree/master/Analysis_multipanel_multicountry/ by reading the multipanel_multicountry.pdf and consulting the R markdown script that generated it multipanel_multicountry.Rmd.
+You can also follow the example analysis stored in https://github.com/artaylor85/paneljudge/tree/master/Analysis_multipanel_multicountry/ by reading the multipanel_multicountry.pdf and consulting the R markdown script that generated it (multipanel_multicountry.Rmd).

 ```r
 # Load and attach package